 Different types of Hooks

 Some of the different types of hooks that we provide in our store selection include but are not limited to S hooks, J hooks, Flat hooks, and Wire hooks.
-Our straps are made for order so there is always an endless selection for your custom made order.
+Our straps are made for order so there is always an endless selection for your custom-made order.
 All of our orders typically ship out the same day, however certain periods of the year may be quicker or slower depending on demand or ongoing sales and promotions.

-The two-inch Ratchet Straps are best used for flatbed trailers, truck beds, pickup trailers, ships, trains, or anything that may need to be used to secure freight short or long distance.
+The two-inch Ratchet Straps are best used for flatbed trailers, truck beds, pickup trailers, ships, trains, or anything that may need to be used to secure freight short or long distances.
 You can view our two-inch Ratchet Straps selection here

-The three-inch Ratchet Straps are best used for heavy duty cargo shipping such as flatbeds or inside a semi-trailer.
-You can view our heavy duty three-inch ratchet straps selection here
+The three-inch Ratchet Straps are best used for heavy-duty cargo shipping such as flatbeds or inside a semi-trailer.
+You can view our heavy-duty three-inch ratchet straps selection here

-The four-inch Ratchet Straps are best used for those extra heavy cargo securement jobs such as flatbed trucking, cargo ships, rail road cars, car hauling, or any other heavy duty or industrial grade securement tasks.
+The four-inch Ratchet Straps are best used for those extra heavy cargo securement jobs such as flatbed trucking, cargo ships, railroad cars, car hauling, or any other heavy duty or industrial-grade securement tasks.

 Lodi Metal’s Motorcycle Straps are a great way to ensure the safety of your sweet rides!
-We make some of the highest quality motorcycles and tie down straps in the industry keeping you and your ride safe.
+We make some of the highest quality motorcycles and tie-down straps in the industry keeping you and your ride safe.
 You can see our full motorcycle straps selection here

-At Lodi Metals, we have 25 years of experience in satisfying our customers with custom-made ratchet straps to fit their specific needs without charging a premium for the tie downs.
-Custom making ratchet straps with a quick lead time, and without breaking the bank is what sets us apart from the competition.
+At Lodi Metals, we have 25 years of experience in satisfying our customers with custom-made ratchet straps to fit their specific needs without charging a premium for the tie-downs.
+Custom-making ratchet straps with a quick lead time, and without breaking the bank is what sets us apart from the competition.

 It’s important to know your WLL or your load before you attempt to move any cargo to make sure you are in the green area of moving